uidaholib/data-management-guide/README.md

 ## Use Locally

-- clone repository, `git clone https://github.com/collectionbuilder/cb-docs.git`
+- clone repository, `git clone https://github.com/uidaholib/data-management-guide.git`
-- in repository folder, `bundle install` (this project uses "github-pages" gem to keep in sync with GH Pages)
+- in the repository folder, `bundle install` (this project uses "github-pages" gem to keep in sync with GH Pages. this necessary **first time** you use the repository only!)
 - in repository folder, `bundle exec jekyll s` to serve the site locally

 ## Customize Template